Skip to main content

 Artà is a picturesque town just a few kilometres inland from the north-east coast of Mallorca.
 Tucked in a valley, it is surrounded by the mountains of the Llevant Natural Park along with some of the island's most beautiful rural plains.

-The residents of Arta are primarily Mallorquin but the town does tend to attract tourists on Tuesdays for its weekly market, which is famous for its local pottery and basket weaving.
-Culture vultures are drawn to this area for its historic landmarks, particularly the Bronze Age Talaiotic settlement of Ses Païsses, the Sanctuary of Sant Salvador, and the ancient fortress walls that surround it, and, of course, the legendary Caves d'Arta.
+The town comes alive with tourists on Tuesdays as it holds its weekly market, which is famous for its local pottery and basket weaving.
+Culture vultures are drawn to this area for its historic landmarks, particularly the Bronze Age Talaiotic settlement of Ses Païsses, the Sanctuary of Sant Salvador, and the ancient fortress walls that surround it, and, of course, the legendary Caves d'Artà.

 Having stayed relatively untouched by tourism, Artà is a great destination to discover the authentic rural Mallorca.
-The coast is about 10km away and is easy to access thanks to the island's good public transport links.
+The coast is about 10km away.

 History & Culture in Arta